 If you are more into kitesurfing, the southern point of the Anse Vata seemed to be a popular spot for it.
 The nearby Ilot Maitre can be reached after a 10-minute taxi boat ride.
 It has a vast shallow area, giving the beginners the best conditions ever!

-We had the pleasure to meet a local young lady, Manon, who was up there with her mother and her grandmother.
-We had an interesting chat about Noumea and New Caledonia.
+We had the pleasure to meet a local young lady, Manon, who was with her mother and grandmother.
+It was interesting to chat about Noumea and New Caledonia.
 Manon is in her early 20s and has a strong will to protect the environment and find sustainable solutions.
 We enjoyed listening to her ideas on her island and to the thousands of tips she gave us for our trip!
 The beauty of New Caledonia is also in the people who live there.
 As much as we won’t forget the stunning landscapes we saw during that trip, we won’t forget the great people we met.

 I’m usually not a big fan of aquariums.
 As a diver, I get to see many marine animals in the wild, and I believe that’s where they belong.
 Since I’ve been educated on how harmful it is for some species to be kept in captivity, it now always makes me feel uncomfortable and sad to see them in such a reduced place.